freestackinitiative/coop_sql_notebooks/sql-theory/COOPSQL101-Theory-IntrotoDatabasesandRelationalDatabases.md

-# SQL 101 - Intro to Databases and Querying
+# Database Crash Course - Introduction to Relational Databases and SQL

 By: Martin Arroyo